-- (a) The Employer; and - (b) all Salaried Employees who are employed at the commencement of this Award; - (c) all Salaried Employees employed on or after the commencement of this Award who are classified by the Employer in Job Grade 13 or below; and - (d) the Association.
+- (a) The Employer; and

+- (b) all Salaried Employees of the Employer; and

+- (c) the Association.

 5. Access to the Award and the National Employment Standards

 The Employer must ensure that copies of this Award and the NES are available to all Employees to whom they apply either on a notice board which is conveniently located at or near the workplace or through electronic means, which ever makes them more accessible.